Brisbane

 of international events, one of them the 1988 World Expo.

-Nowadays it is a cosmopolitan and lively city that is home to
+Nowadays it is a cosmopolitan and lively city that is home to skyscrapers,

-River that cuts through the city.
-Add to this a great social,
+through the city.
+Add to this a great social, cultural and cafe scene,

-cultural and cafe scene, a busy nightlife and a great subtropical
+a busy nightlife and a great subtropical climate of hot, brilliant summers

-you have the ideal destination for visitors all year round.
+and clear, mild winters and you have the ideal destination for visitors

-Brisbane is situated 25km upstream from the mouth of the Brisbane
+Brisbane is situated 25km upstream from the mouth of the Brisbane River

-explore the compact city centre on foot.
-The city started out
+compact city centre on foot.

-as a penal colony in 1825 where prisoners were sent that were
+The city started out as a penal colony in 1825 where prisoners were

-home to the Jagera and Turrbal Aboriginal clans, which led to
+to be home to the Jagera and Turrbal Aboriginal clans, which led to

 a few clashes and the demise of these clans.
-Around 1860 the city
+Around 1860 the city changed

-buildings were constructed that can still be admired today.
-The
+constructed that can still be admired today.

-current population is culturally diverse, over twenty-six percent
+The current population is culturally diverse, over twenty-six percent

 of Brisbane’s population was born overseas.